Hall algebra approach to Drinfeld's presentation of quantum loop algebras: Introduction

 \section{Introduction}

 Let $\mathfrak{g}$ be a Kac-Moody algebra, $U(\mathfrak{g})$ be its universal enveloping algebra.
-The quantum group $U_{v}(\mathfrak{g})$ is defined by a collection of generators and relations (see \ref{subsec quantum group}), which is a certain deformation of the Chevalley generators and Serre relations of $U(\mathfrak{g})$.
-When $\mathfrak{g}$ is of affine type, it is well-known that $\mathfrak{g}$ can be constructed as (a central extension of) the loop algebra $\mathcal{L}\mathfrak{g}_{0}$ of some simple Lie algebra $\mathfrak{g}_{0}$.
+The Drinfeld-Jimbo quantum group $U_{v}(\mathfrak{g})$ is defined by a collection of generators and relations (see \ref{subsec quantum group}), which is a certain deformation of the Chevalley generators and Serre relations for $U(\mathfrak{g})$.
+When $\mathfrak{g}$ is affine, it is well-known that $\mathfrak{g}$ can be constructed as (a central extension of) the loop algebra $\mathcal{L}\mathfrak{g}_{0}$ of some simple Lie algebra $\mathfrak{g}_{0}$.
 In this case Drinfeld gave another set of generators and relations of $U_{v}(\mathfrak{g})$ known as \textit{Drinfeld's new realization} of quantum affine algebras.
-This new presentation can be treated as a certain deformation of the loop algebra construction.
-The isomorphism between those two presentations is not obvious and was proved by Beck \cite{Be} (also see \cite{J}).
-He found some "vertex" subalgebras isomorphic to $U_{v}(\widehat{\mathfrak{sl}}_{2})$ embedded into $U_{v}(\mathfrak{g})$.
-And he used Lusztig's symmetries associated to some special elements in the extended affine Weyl group, which are crucial in defining those subalgebras.
+This new presentation can be treated as a certain deformation of the loop algebra presentation of $\mathfrak{g}$.
+The isomorphism of the two presentations of $U_{v}(\mathfrak{g})$ was proved by Beck \cite{Be} (also see \cite{J}).
+One can define the quantum loop algebra $U_{v}(\mathcal{L}\mathfrak{g})$ for any Kac-Moody algebra $\mathfrak{g}$ as a generalization of Drinfeld's presentation for quantum affine algebras (see \ref{subsec quantum loop alg}).

 The Ringel-Hall algebra approach to quantum groups developed since 1990's, which shows a deep relationship between Lie theory and finite dimensional hereditary algebras.
-Precisely speaking, let $Q$ be the quiver whose underlying graph is the Dynkin diagram of the Kac-Moody algebra $\mathfrak{g}$.
+More precisely, let $Q$ be the quiver whose underlying graph is the Dynkin diagram of the Kac-Moody algebra $\mathfrak{g}$.
 Consider the category of finite dimensional representations of $Q$ over a finite field $k=\mathbb{F}_{q}$, denoted by $\modl(kQ)$.
 Due to Ringel and Green (\cite{R}, \cite{Gr}), the composition subalgebra of the Hall algebra $\mathbf{H}(\modl(kQ))$ is isomorphic to the positive part of the quantum group $U_{v}^{+}(\mathfrak{g})$ where $v$ specializes to $\sqrt{q}$.
 This result was generalized to the whole quantum group by using the technique of Drinfeld double for Hopf algebras \cite{X} (see \ref{Ringel-Green-Xiao}).

 Thus it is quite natural to consider the following problem: